 Overview of blueberries in the U.S. market, complemented by charts from Agronometrics.
 Original published on May 16, 2022.

-The company said that the organic segment that continues to grow, due to consumer demand.
+Retailers will want to take advantage of this volume to grab organic market share, a segment that continues to grow, due to consumer demand.
 The organic blueberry peak, mainly coming from California and Georgia, is well-positioned to fill a space where options will be limited due to lighter conventional supplies.

-As for conventional blueberry production, it will peak between weeks 29 – 32 this year with both the Pacific Northwest and Michigan in peak and still good production from New Jersey.
+As for conventional blueberry production, it will peak between weeks 29 and 32 this year with both the Pacific Northwest and Michigan in peak and still good production from New Jersey.

 The superfruit volumes in June will be strong as well, but overall less volume than in previous years, with the Georgia and North Carolina late season crops both being impacted by the earlier freeze in those regions.
 Production from North Carolina will peak from early to mid-June, making these berries perfect for post-Memorial Day promotions.

 Conventional blueberry production out of New Jersey has a slightly delayed start, due to a cooler spring, and will be peaking from late June to late July, with availability through the beginning of August.
 At this point the New Jersey crop is looking very good and will be key for 4th of July demand.
 There will be promotable volumes on all pack sizes coming out of this region during the peak but pricing will be strong due to lower industry volumes and impacts of inflation on all farming activities.

 In the Pacific Northwest, blueberry season is also getting off to a later start compared to previous seasons due to cooler weather.
 Naturipe anticipates production in this area will peak at the end of July and then start to taper off in late September making this a key region for the late summer season and promotions.

 The News in Charts is a collection of stories from the industry complemented by charts from Agronometrics to help better tell their story.

 Access the original article with this (Link)